-HIST 320 American International Relations 3 hours
+HIST 320 - American International Relations (3 hours)

 Details American foreign policies and diplomatic relations toward Europe, Latin America, and Asia, from the revolutionary era to the present.
 Will detail major foreign policy decisions and initiatives and the results of each.
-This course fulfills the requirement for an upper-division course with components as specified in SWAU's Quality Enhancement Plan.
+This course fulfills the requirement for an upperdivision course with components as specified in Southwestern's Quality Enhancement Plan.
 (Also taught as POLS 320) (Fall, odd years)

-HIST 326 From Colony to Nation, 1607-1783 3 hours
+HIST 326 - From Colony to Nation, 1607-1783 (3 hours)

 A study of the creation of the American nation.
 The course examines how transplanted Europeans became a new people, emphasizing social, political, and economic changes that led to independence.
 Includes a discussion of the impact of African slavery upon American democracy.
-This course fulfills the requirement for an upper-division course with components as specified in SWAU's Quality Enhancement Plan.
-(Spring, odd years)
+This course fulfills the requirement for an upper-division course with components as specified in Southwestern's Quality Enhancement Plan.
+(Offered periodically)

-HIST 331, 332 History of Christianity I, II 3, 3 hours
+HIST 331, 332 - History of Christianity I, II (3, 3 hours)